vermont05/llm-notes/README.md

 https://apxml.com/posts/best-local-llm-apple-silicon-mac

 ## Self Hosting Coding Tool (ala Claude)

 https://www.reddit.com/r/LocalLLaMA/comments/1men28l/guide_the_simple_selfhosted_ai_coding_that_just/

+Roo DOES NOT work.
+It has circular loops inspecting files.
+Use Cline instead.
+No MCP server needed, select Cline profile and it will automatically work.

 Clarity: You need both an LLM and a Text Embedding Ordering issues: Start both models and `Start Server` before turning on MCP Plugin